-That said, getting started can be tricky and a little overwhelming for some sellers.
-In this post, we’ll offer strategies and tips about gun show selling to help you get started on the right foot.
+Getting started can be tricky and a little overwhelming for some sellers.
+This post will offer strategies and tips about gun show selling to help you get started on the right foot.
 Let’s jump right in.

 Start with Learning Rules and Regulations